Recommendations

 Closure Date:

-4 The Chief of Staff and Associate Director for Patient/Nursing Services evaluate and determine any additional reasons for noncompliance and make certain that staff monitor and evaluate all transfers as part of VHA’s Quality Management Program.
+4 The Chief of Staff and Associate Director for Patient Care Services evaluate and determine any additional reasons for noncompliance and make certain that required members attend Disruptive Behavior Committee meetings.

 Closure Date:

-6 The Director evaluates and determines any additional reasons for noncompliance and ensures that staff complete the required prevention and management of disruptive behavior training based on the risk level assigned to their work areas.
+5 The Medical Center Director evaluates and determines any additional reasons for noncompliance and ensures that staff complete all required prevention and management of disruptive behavior training based on the risk level assigned to their work areas.

 Closure Date: